kensdy/PasteOS/README.md

 ## **Understanding the Features**

-PasteOP introduces various features aimed at providing a robust and user-friendly experience:
+PasteOS introduces various features aimed at providing a robust and user-friendly experience:

 ### 1. Home Page